Mattbreyes/Crowdfunding_ETL/README.md

 # Crowdfunding ETL

 ## Overview
 Building an ETL pipeline using Python, Pandas, and Pandas dictionary methods to extract and transform data collected from crowdfunding projects.
+PGAdmin4 is then used to import and verify the data is correctly normalized in an SQL database.

 ### Extract
 Import data into Jupyter Notebook